gbrls/gbrls.github.io/content/books/foundation-asimov.md

 As a Programmer and Computer Engineering student I often think about the many different systems that are the backbone of our computing technology and how very few people know how to **build** them.
 It's not common anymore to design new computer architectures, to design new operating systems and new programming paradigms.
 This means that with time, people will care less and less about how to **build** those systems and will only care how to **use** them.
-This happened in the Foundation's universe and I fear this will happen to us too.
+This happened in the Foundation's universe (it was one of the causes of their downfall) and I fear this will happen to us too.
 This is why I think it is still very important to learn, teach and build (maybe just as an exercise) the fundamentals of our computing infrastructure, despite most people only needing to know how to operate them.

 As my grandpa always says:
 > "Every single company will one day fail."

-Sometimes he sounds like Hari Seldom, I hope he's not right about this one.
+Sometimes he sounds like Hari Seldom, I hope he's wrong about this one.
 Well, my goal is to to help avoid or postpone this (maybe inevitable) fall, by injecting new inovations in the systems that are the backbone of our world.